 The Retrieve Rendered transaction This action retrieves DICOM instances rendered as: images, text-based documents, or other appropriate representations depending on the target resource.

 Its primary use case is to provide user agents with a simple interface for displaying medical images and related documents, without requiring deep knowledge of DICOM data structures and encodings.
 It is similar to the Retrieve DICOM service in that it uses the same method, resources, header fields and status codes.
-The primarily differences isare the additional resource component and the query parameters and media types supported.
+The primarily primary differences isare the additional resource component and the query parameters and media types supported.

 The origin server shall document the Composite SOP classes that it supports for this transaction in the Conformance Statement and in the response to the Retrieve Capabilities request, and shall be able to render all valid instances for which conformance is claimed, e.g., all photometric interpretations that are defined in the IOD for the SOP class.